 Section 8.
 The Executive Board shall appoint at least one of its members at each of the standing committees in a liaison or advisory capacity, except, however, the Election Committee or any Trial Committee.

 Section 1.
-The Local Union Joint Council shall consist of the following: a) The Executive Board members of this Local. b) One (1) Head Steward to serve as representative for each three hundred (300), or major fraction thereof, members in good standing on each Campus with a minimum of one (1) representative from each Campus.
+The Local Union Joint Council shall consist of the following: a) The Executive Board members of this Local. b) One (1) Head Steward to serve as representative for each three hundred (300), or major fraction thereof, members in good standing on each Campus with a minimum of one (1) representative from each Campus for a term of (3) years.
 The number of Head Stewards shall not exceed that allowable if all bargaining unit members on a campus were members in good standing.